john-yuan/graphql-toolkit/packages/graphql/README.md

         orderBy: {
           field: 'created_at',

-          // If the value is an object with only one key named `$enum`,
+          // If the value is an object with a key named `$enum`, the value
-          // the value will be processed as enumeration.
-In our example,
+          // will be processed as enumeration.
+In our example, the value
-          // the value `DESC` will not be double-quoted in the result
+          // `DESC` will not be double-quoted in the result for is is a
-          // for is is a enumeration value.
+          // enumeration value.
           direction: { $enum: 'DESC' }
         },